-12 Any individual designated as an Investigator will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
+11 Any individual designated as an Investigator will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.

-- Burden of Proof and Burden of Gathering Evidence.
-The burden of proof and burden of gathering evidence sufficient to reach a determination is the responsibility of SAE Institute, provided that SAE Institute cannot and will not access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party, unless SAE Institute obtains that party's voluntary, written consent to do so for a grievance process. - Fact-Finding.
+- Fact-Finding.
 The Investigator will seek to meet with all parties and witnesses separately and also will gather other evidence and information relevant to the determination as to whether or not a policy violation has occurred.
 The investigation may include, to the extent relevant, interviews of other witnesses and the review of pertinent documentation (e.g., student or personnel files, relevant law enforcement documents).
 At all points during the fact-finding aspect of the investigation, the process will remain impartial and balanced. - Opportunity to be Heard.
 The Complainant and Respondent will have an equal opportunity to be heard, to present inculpatory and exculpatory evidence, and to identify witnesses, including fact and expert witnesses.
 SAE Institute will not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence. - Review of Evidence.
 All relevant evidence, including both inculpatory and exculpatory evidence, will be objectively evaluated.
 Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness. - Advisors During an Investigation.
-Throughout the investigation process, the Complainant and Respondent both have the right to be accompanied and counseled by an advisor of his or her choice.13 The parties may be accompanied by their respective advisors (at the party's own expense if the advisor is a paid advisor) at any meeting or proceeding related to the investigation and resolution of a complaint.
+Throughout the investigation process, the Complainant and Respondent both have the right to be accompanied and counseled by an advisor of his or her choice.
+12 The parties may be accompanied by their respective advisors (at the party's own expense if the advisor is a paid advisor) at any meeting or proceeding related to the investigation and resolution of a complaint.
 The advisor cannot actively participate or speak on behalf of the Complainant or Respondent.
-The Title IX Coordinator and Investigator must be advised in writing that an advisor will be present at least 24 hours before any scheduled meeting or proceeding.14 SAE Institute reserves the right to have its own legal counsel present.
+The Title IX Coordinator and Investigator must be advised in writing that an advisor will be present at least 24 hours before any scheduled meeting or proceeding.
+13 SAE Institute reserves the right to have its own legal counsel present.
 If any advisor's conduct is not consistent with these guidelines, or any other applicable rules of order and decorum, he or she may be excluded from the process. - Coordination with Local Law Enforcement.
 The standards for finding a violation of this policy are different from the standards used by local law enforcement to determine whether criminal conduct may have occurred.
 Conduct that constitutes Sexual Misconduct under this policy may not constitute sufficient evidence of a crime, and law enforcement may choose to decline investigating or prosecuting it as a crime.
 In the event local law enforcement does investigate allegations of Sexual Misconduct, any such investigation is independent of any investigation by SAE Institute.
-SAE Institute typically will not wait for the conclusion of any criminal investigation or proceeding to commence its own investigation
+SAE Institute typically will not wait for the conclusion of any criminal investigation or proceeding to commence its own investigation (or to SAE Institute any Supportive Measures), and will make its determinations in accordance with this policy.
+However, SAE Institute may elect to temporarily delay its investigation to enable law enforcement to gather evidence and engage in a preliminary investigation if, for example, SAE Institute